aloo/hack_medicine/M2_Pathology/02a_CELL_INJURY_CELL_DEATH_AND CELLULARY_AGING.md

 8. Compare and contrast organismic and cellular aging, in terms of etiologic factors, pathogenesis, and effect on organism.

-9. List putative mechanisms which accelerate and which retard the rate of cellular aging,
+9. List putative mechanisms which accelerate and which retard the rate of cellular aging.